 “What can I say, we both love to eat,” laughs Hayden who left a safe occupation to follow his passion in the food and beverage industry.

-KJ was already established in the S2 Uptown area, owning and managing a wine and beer bar called the Otheroom, an upstairs, veranda style pub that was the first of it’s kind in Seremban.
+KJ was already established in the S2 Uptown area, owning and managing a wine and beer bar called The other Room, an upstairs, veranda style pub that was the first of its kind in Seremban.

-KJ’s idea was so good that others cottoned on quickly and followed his lead with more than seven pubs and clubs just like his now operating in the area.
+KJ’s idea was so good that others cottoned on quickly and followed his lead with more than seven pubs and clubs similar to his, now operating in the area.